Talkpal/slate/source/includes/_products.md

 }
 ```

-This endpoint list a product'images.
+This endpoint list all images of a product.

 ### HTTP Request